 - Safeguard the areas identified as sites for the Ayrshire Growth Deal projects.
 This ensures that the Ayrshire Growth Deal has a high level status in land use decisions that come forward through LDP2.
-These sites are (i) CoRE, Cumnock (CN-A1), (ii) Ayrshire Manufacturing Investment Corridor, Hurlford (RU-A1), (iii) Ayrshire Engineering Park, Kilmarnock (KK-A1) and (iv) Balmoral Road/Hill Street, Kilmarnock (KK-A2) (see Volume 2 maps for site allocations). - Through Policy SS9, give in principle support to other developments that link to and support the vision, aims and projects of the Growth deal. - Safeguard a range of business/industrial and miscellaneous sites, both adjacent to and further away from the AGD sites, that have the potential to provide further follow-on space, allowing the growth deal projects to develop further and expand.
-In particular relation to CoRE which has limited scope adjacent to it to expand, a miscellaneous site with support for business, industrial and energy use, has been allocated in Auchinleck (AL-M1) with potential to act as a CoRE phase 2.
+These sites are (i) CoRE, Cumnock (CN-A1), (ii) Advanced Manufacturing Investment Corridor, Hurlford (RU-A1), (iii) Ayrshire Engineering Park, Kilmarnock (KK-A1) and (iv) Balmoral Road/Hill Street, Kilmarnock (KK-A2) (see Volume 2 maps for site allocations). - Through Policy SS9, give in principle support to other developments that link to and support the vision, aims and projects of the Growth deal. - Safeguard a range of business/industrial and miscellaneous sites, both adjacent to and further away from the AGD sites, that have the potential to provide further follow-on space, allowing the growth deal projects to develop further and expand.
+In particular relation to CoRE which has limited scope adjacent to it to expand, a business and industrial site in Auchinleck has been identified (AL-B2) with potential to act as a CoRE Phase 2.